amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 $ docker build -t iridium .
 </pre>

+*Note: Don't forget the trailing period.*

 3\.
 Tag and push the image to the ECR repository for iridium.

-To find the iridium ECR repo URI, navigate to the [ECS dashboard](https://console.aws.amazon.com/ecs/) in the management console, click on **Respositories** and find the repo with '-iridium' in the name.
+To find the iridium ECR repo URI, navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard, and find the repo with '-iridium' in the name.
 Click on the iridium repository and copy the repository URI.

 ![Getting Iridium Repo](images/04-ecr-iridium.png)

+*Note: Your URI will be unique.*

 <pre>
 $ docker tag iridium:latest <b><i>ECR_REPOSITORY_URI</i></b>:latest